lowRISC/ibex-demo-system/README.md

 ### Linux/MacOS

 A container image may be provided to you in the form of a tarball.
-You can load the containerfile by running:
+You can load the container file by running:

 ```bash
 sudo docker load < ibex_demo_image.tar